orbitofdeceit/orbitofdeceit.github.io/_posts/2015-11-27-uranus-in-the-ascendant.md

 categories: haiku
 tags: haiku
 ---
-A library you use
+A jar that you use
 Turns out to have bad Feng Shui
 Expect an upgrade